Connor-Bowley/SlicerPipelines/PipelineCLIBridge/BridgeParameters/README.md

 # Bridge Parameters

-The files in this directory exist to bridge the gap between the `qSlicerCLIModuleUIHelper`, written in C++ and the Python code of the pipeline creator.
+The files in this directory exist to bridge the gap between the `qSlicerCLIModuleUIHelper`, written in C++ and the Python code of the Pipeline Creator, specifically for the CLIModuleWrapping.

 The bridge parameters are classes derived from QObject that meet the interface expected by the pipeline creator for pipeline parameters (two functions: `GetValue() -> SomeValueType` and `GetUI() -> QWidget or QLayout`).
 They are C++ classes wrapped by the Qt Python wrapping mechanism in CMake.
 The bridge factory creates the appropriate bridge parameter type for a CLI parameter.